AlphaWong/GoogleMapMarkerRotationExample/README.md

 alpha.wong@tuta.io

 # Better solution by [@andrewmmc](https://github.com/andrewmmc)
-It only needs to few by using overlay feature !!
+It only needs to add few line by using overlay feature !!

 https://codepen.io/andrewmmc/pen/jaNbYV